w3c/wai-tutorials/source/images/index.html.erb.md

 -   **[Decorative images](decorative.html)** used to add visual interest to the page, rather than to convey information that is important to understanding the text: The text alternative should be null (`alt=""`).

--   **[Functional images](functional.html)** used alone as a link or button to activate a function - for example, icons for printing and submitting forms: The text alternative should describe the function rather than the visual image.
+-   **[Functional images](functional.html)** used alone as a link or button to activate a function – for example, icons for printing and submitting forms: The text alternative should describe the function rather than the visual image.

--   **[Images of text](textual.html)** that provide readable text (sometimes used when special fonts are wanted): This is discouraged except for logos; however, if used, the text alternative should contain the same words as in the image.
+-   **[Images of text](textual.html)** that provide readable text (sometimes used when special fonts are wanted) are discouraged except for logos.
+However, if images of text are used, the text alternative should contain the same words as in the image.

--   **[Complex images](complex.html) such as graphs and diagramst** that convey data or detailed information: The alternative should be a full text equivalent of the data and information provided in the image.
+-   **[Complex images](complex.html) such as graphs and diagrams** that convey data or detailed information: The alternative should be a full text equivalent of the data and information provided in the image.

 -   **[Groups of images](groups.html)** used to convey a single piece of information: The text alternative for one item should convey the information conveyed by the entire group.